theolujay/vmlc-backend/docs/api.md

       "description": "Comprehensive algebra exam.",
       "concluded_at": "2024-01-21T15:00:00Z",
       "question_count": 20,
-      "participation": "done"
+      "participation": "missed"
     }
   ]
 }
 ```
+*Note:*
-*Note: If dashboard data is not immediately available (e.g., first load), a `202 Accepted` response will be returned, indicating that the data is being generated asynchronously.*
+  - *If dashboard data is not immediately available (e.g., first load), a `202 Accepted` response will be returned, indicating that the data is being generated asynchronously.*
+  - *participation is either missed, done, or not done*

 #### Staff Dashboard
 **Endpoint:** `GET /dashboard/staff/`